Qumulo/docs/qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.md

 <a id="revoke-registration-key"></a>
 ### To Revoke an Unused Registration Key
-You can revoke a registraton key before you use it to enable Nexus Remote Support or before it expires.
+You can revoke a registration key before you use it to enable Nexus Remote Support or before it expires.

 1. [Log in to Qumulo Nexus](https://nexus.qumulo.com/login).